psingh2812/SpeechAnalysis/README.md

 # SpeechAnalysis

-Please read the documentation to run the code on your data
+Please read "How to run" doc to run the code on your data